Water forms the arteries of the planet.

 My primary way into this is through processes of listening.
 One example being durational, underwater listening with hydrophones.
 I aim to create shared listening experiences through a series of participatory ‘Deep Listening Walks‘.

 Scientific water monitoring techniques are typically used as a means to generate datasets on the condition or health of a water body.
-I make a case for the importance of regularly listening to bodies of water, and the impact this may have on the condition or health of a water body.
+I make a case for the importance of regularly listening to bodies of water, and the positive impact this may have on the condition or health of a water body.

-With these experiments, I aim to hand over some of the data gathering, forming and shaping to material processes.
+Through these experiments, I aim to hand over some of the data gathering, forming and shaping to material processes.
 Of course, I am shaping this data-gathering by carrying out and initiating these processes, but I like the idea of letting something else form the data, and for this to be a process far removed from a computer algorithm trained on big data.
 My choice to prioritise the ‘eco-processing’ of ‘data’ is also a reaction to the energy-thirsty, computer processing requirements of crunching big data.

 “matter as vibrant, vital, energetic, lively, quivering, vibratory, evanescent, and effluescent ….
 In a world of lively matter, we see that biochemical and biochemical-social systems can sometimes unexpectedly bifurcate or choose developmental paths that could not have been foreseen, for they are governed by an emergent rather than a linear or deterministic causality.”Vibrant Matter : A Political Ecology of Things.
 Jane Bennett, 2009 p.292